May, 2015: Scott’s Case and the Importance of One’s Date Last Insured and How it Might be Extended

 Indeed, DDS determined that Scott was totally disabled from all forms of gainful employment as a result of severe degenerative disk disease of his cervical spine, impacting his spinal cord, going back to his initial alleged onset date.
 Benefits were deemed payable going back 1 year prior to the date of his application (which is as far back as Disability Insurance benefits are payable).
 Unfortunately, the Agency made an error by establishing his claim filing date incorrectly.
 We were able to ensure for Scott that the Social Security Administration used the first date he had contacted them about filing a claim (rather than the date the case was sent back by the ALJ for a disability determination).
 This meant an additional $6,500.00 for Scott and his family.

 Needless to say, when considering filing an application for Social Security disability benefits, it’s important you have an experienced and conscientious Social Security disability lawyer take a look at your circumstances so you can obtain the advice you need right up front.
-The Law Offices of Russell J. Goldsmith as been advising individuals throughout Maine, Massachusetts and New Hampshire of their rights for twenty-nine (29) years, and we’re happy to speak with you.
+The Law Offices of Russell J. Goldsmith as been advising individuals throughout Maine, Massachusetts and New Hampshire of their rights for thirty (30) years, and we’re happy to speak with you.